Alphonse de Neuville: Illustrator and military artist

+Franco-Prussian War

 He reached the peak of his career after the Franco-Prussian War of 1870-1871.
 The long-term French reaction was revanchism: a deep sense of bitterness, hatred, and demand for revenge against Germany, especially because of the loss of Alsace and Lorraine.
 Paintings that emphasized the humiliation of the defeat were in high demand, such as The Spy by de Neuville.

 In response, Neuville aimed at depicting episodes of the Franco-Prussian War in his works, and began by representing the Bivouac before Le Bourget (1872).
 His fame spread rapidly and was increased by The Last Cartridges (1873), memorializing an episode involving the Blue Division of the French marines, in which it is easy to discern the vast difference between the conventional treatment of military subjects, as practised by Horace Vernet, and that of a man who had lived the life that he painted.

 Fight on a Railroad (1874) was equally successful, and was followed by the Attack on a House at Villersexel (1875) and the Railway Bridge at Styring (1877).
 In 1878 (but not at the Great Exhibition), the painter exhibited Le Bourget, the Surprise at Daybreak, The Intercepted Despatch-bearer, and a considerable number of drawings.
 He also exhibited in London some episodes of the Zulu War.
 Fifty thousand people paid to see his impression of The Defence of Rorke's Drift (1880), which the infant Art Gallery of New South Wales in Sydney paid a large sum to acquire.

 In 1881, he was made an officer of the Légion d'honneur for The Cemetery of Saint-Privat, The Despatch-bearer, and Huns in the Battle of Chalon.
-During these years Neuville was at work with Édouard Detaille on an important although less artistic work, The Panorama of Rézonville.
+During these years Neuville was at work with Édouard Detaille on an important although less artistic work, Le Soir de Rezonville.

+Death

 Neuville died in Paris on May 18, 1885.
 At the sale of his works the state purchased the paintings Bourget and Attack on a Barricaded House, as well as watercolor The Parley and the drawing Turco in Fighting Trim, for the purpose of displaying them at the Palais du Luxembourg.